-Students who anticipate meeting all requirements for graduation must apply for graduation by the deadline date as posted in the Schedule of Classes for the previous semester.
+Students who anticipate meeting all requirements for graduation must apply for graduation by the deadline date as posted in the Academic Calendar for the previous semester.
 The University establishes graduation fees and deadline dates.
 The Office of Admissions, Registration, and Records can assist you in matters related to this issue.